-

-Master of Music in Choral Conducting
+Master of Music with Concentrations in Organ and Choral Conducting

-1. Letter of Application
+- Letter of Application

-2. Current Curriculum Vitae
+- Current Curriculum Vitae

-3. Personal Statement relating candidate's professional goals to the practice of Sacred Music (500-1000 words)
+- Personal Statement relating candidate's professional goals to the practice of Sacred Music (500-1000 words)

-4. Pre-screening Performance Video (does not need to be from an actual performance)
+- Pre-screening Performance Video (does not need to be from an actual performance)

-1. - For choral conductors: 20-30 minutes of conducting video (where the candidate is visible from the front) demonstrating works of contrasting styles; it is preferred to show examples of both rehearsal and performance, if possible.
+- - For choral conductors: 20-30 minutes of conducting video (where the candidate is visible from the front) demonstrating works of contrasting styles; it is preferred to show examples of both rehearsal and performance, if possible.
 Live on-campus audition requirements will be stipulated upon invitation to campus.

 Invitation for auditions, interviews, and testing is based on evaluation of the pre-screening materials.
 Applicants will perform for the faculty at the time of their visit.